menandmice/micetro_docs/guides/user-manual/folder_management.rst

 .. meta::
    :description: Folder management in Micetro by Men&Mice
    :keywords: folder management, organization, Micetro

 .. _folder-management:

 Folder management
 =================

-Folder management is an important organizational tool for objects (through :ref:`object-folders`) and saved filters (through :ref:`smart folders`).
+Folder management is an important organizational tool for objects (through :ref:`object-folders`) and saved filters (through :ref:`smart-folders`).

 The list of folders is located in the 'Folders' tab of the filtering sidebar.
 To switch to the 'Folders' tab, click the folder icon on the bottom of the sidebar.